PAN-OS

 2) Tag the source IP (built-in tagging action)

 The built-in action tags the Source Address (not a user, not a destination).
-This closes the loop: the firewall observes the event and immediately converts it into an enforcement input.
+The firewall observes an event and immediately turns it into an enforcement input.

 3) Dynamic Address Group (DAG)

-Define a Dynamic Address Group that matches on the tag name.
-As soon as the firewall registers the tag, that IP becomes a member of the DAG—no commits or external refresh.
+Define a Dynamic Address Group that matches on the tag.
+As soon as the firewall registers the tag, that IP becomes a member of the DAG.

-Place a high-priority security rule near the top of the rulebase:
+Place a high-priority security rule near the top of the rulebase to drop traffic from the DAG to anything.

 What this buys you